What is a potentially unwanted application or potentially unwanted content?

 Potentially unwanted applications

 A potentially unwanted application (PUA) is a program that contains adware, installs toolbars or has other unclear objectives.
 There are some situations where a user may feel that the benefits of a potentially unwanted application outweigh the risks.

 For this reason, ESET assigns such applications a lower-risk category compared to other types of malicious software, such as trojan horses or worms.
 While installing your ESET product, you can decide whether to enable detection of PUAs, as shown below:

-These settings can be modified in your program settings at any time.
-Click your ESET product version below for more instructions on switching detection modes:
+You can modify the PUA configuration settings in your program settings at any time.
+See the following Knowledgebase article for instructions on switching detection modes:

 When a PUA is detected, you will be able to decide which action to take:

-- Disconnect: This option ends the action and prevents the potential threat from entering your system.
+Disconnect/Clean: This option ends the action and prevents the PUA from entering your system.

-- Ignore: This option allows a potential threat to enter your system.
+Ignore: This option allows a PUA to enter your system.

-- To allow the application to run on your computer in the future without interruption, click Advanced Options and select the check box next to Exclude from detection.
+- Exclude from detection: To allow the detected file that is already on the computer to run in the future without interruption, click Advanced options, select the check box next to Exclude from detection and click Ignore.